userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_Step_by_Step_Guide.md

 <span style="color:red;">**Important: For your safety, please make R1 stand up and powered off before installing arms.**</span>

-1. Attach gripper to arm.
+1.Attach gripper to arm.
 To remove them, simply reverse these steps.

 ![3.7_G1GEN2_attaching](assets/3.7_G1GEN2_attaching.png)

    - Alignment Check: Ensure that the three mounting holes around the gripper are aligned with the three mounting holes at the end of A1.
    - Screw Fixation: Once aligned, secure and tighten the gripper to the arm using the three screws provided.
    - Final Check: After tightening the screws, double-check the alignment and stability of the gripper.
 It should be firmly attached and not wobble or move independently of the robot arm.

-2. Use the hex L-key (5 mm) and four M6 screws to secure the arm.
+2.Use the hex L-key (5 mm) and four M6 screws to secure the arm.

    <span style="color:red;">**Note: When installing the robot arm, you must ensure that the ports on the arm base are facing backward, as shown in the figure.**</span>
    ![3.8_arm_install](assets/3.8_arm_install.png)

-3. Connect the power and CAN cable provided with A1 arms to arm base ports.
+3.Connect the power and CAN cable provided with A1 arms to arm base ports.
    Before plugging CAN cable, you must remove the resistance rod.
    ![3.8_arm_cables](assets/3.8_arm_cables.png)

-4. After confirming that the communication connection with the robot arms is successful, reattach the covers by reversing the steps in [2.6 Detach Rear Shell](#26-detach-rear-shell) and [2.7 Detach Front Shell](#27-detach-front-shell) above.
+4.After confirming that the communication connection with the robot arms is successful, reattach the covers by reversing the steps in [2.6 Detach Rear Shell](#26-detach-rear-shell) and [2.7 Detach Front Shell](#27-detach-front-shell) above.

 ### 3.8 The Second Self-Check